YevhenKoval01/Real-Estate-Rental-Database/README.md

 # Real Estate Rental Database

-A first-semester relational database project for a small real estate rental system.
+A third-semester relational database project for a small real estate rental system.
 It models people and their roles, properties, houses, and rental agreements.
 The same logical model is provided for Microsoft SQL Server and Oracle Database.

 ## Project scope